Karen Barker Marcou, Esq., Executive Director and Co-Founder

 Victoria Lynch-Draper supervises volunteer attorneys in DCVLP’s Domestic Violence and Child Advocacy Programs.
 She was a litigation associate for five years at Pillsbury Winthrop Shaw Pittman LLP, where she dedicated significant time to the pro bono representation of indigent clients in custody and other family law matters in DC and Maryland courts.
 In 2015, Victoria was awarded Pillsbury’s Mid-Level Pro Bono Fellowship, through which she spent a year as a Staff Attorney with Children’s Law Center, serving as a guardian ad litem and representing third-party caregivers in contested custody proceedings with multi-jurisdictional issues in DC Superior Court.
 Prior to joining Pillsbury, Victoria served as a Special Assistant Attorney General in the Child Protection Section of the DC Office of the Attorney General, prosecuting child abuse and neglect proceedings.
 She received her J.D. from Howard University School of Law and her Bachelor of Arts degree in Religious Studies and Philosophy from the University of Virginia.

-Julia Fuld handles civil protection order cases as well as family (custody and divorce) cases for domestic violence victims.
+Julia Fuld supervises volunteers handling civil protection order cases for domestic violence victims.
+She also handles family law (custody and divorce) cases for domestic violence victims.
 Prior to joining the DCVLP staff, Ms. Fuld volunteered with DCVLP for three years and received the Volunteer of the Year award in 2015.
 Ms. Fuld earned her J.D. with honors from American University, Washington College of Law, her LL.M. in Indigenous Peoples Law & Policy from the University of Arizona, James E. Rogers College of Law and her B.A. in Studio Art from Dartmouth College.

 Tara Ravindra, Esq., Staff Attorney